-And don't forget to repeat patterns like adding the same flowers from your tree to your garland.
+And don't forget to repeat patterns like adding the same flowers from your Christmas tree to your garland.
 And don't forget a gingerbread house.
-Those magically little treats bring so much charm to your decor.
+Those magical little treats bring so much charm to your decor.

-Well, 2019 is about to come to close and in a blink of an eye, we will be looking at Christmas 2020.
-I hope to bring you more inspiration next year form the Grand Floridian resort at Walt Disney World.
+Well, 2019 is about to come to a close and in a blink of an eye, we will be looking at Christmas 2020.
+I hope to bring you more ideas next year from the Grand Floridian resort at Walt Disney World.
 Or maybe we will pick another resort to bring ideas.

 Have you ever decorated Victorian for Christmas?
 If so what were some of your tree decorations?